José Padilha: Career

 After Elite Squad, Padilha made two more documentary films.
 The first documentary was Garapa, which follows a family of three fighting to stave off hunger in Brazil.
 The documentary film Secrets of the Tribe premièred at the 2010 Sundance Film Festival to critical acclaim.
 This film explores certain allegations first brought to light in Patrick Tierney's book Darkness in El Dorado (2000), that anthropologists studying the Yanomami Indians in the 1960s and 1970s engaged in bizarre and inappropriate interactions with the tribe, including sexual and medical violations.

 After the huge success of both Elite Squad films, Padilha was offered several films by Sony Pictures Entertainment.
 He declined them all before deciding to film a reboot of the 1987 sci-fi classic, RoboCop.
 Padilha said, "I went to into Sony and they were offering me a lot of movies, but none of them were Robocop.
 I didn't want to make any of those movies they were talking about.
 And there was a Robocop poster in the room.
 Eventually I said to them, do you own Robocop?
 And they go like, 'Yeah'…and I said, you know, I want to do it…" On March 2, 2011, it was announced that Padilha would direct the rebooted RoboCop film.
 The film was released on February 12, 2014.
-Padilha continued with his political narrative by using the film to illustrate the dangers and moral hazards of automated violence.
-To date, the film has grossed over $240 million worldwide, but has received mixed reviews.
+Padilha continued with his political narrative by using the film to illustrate the dangers and moral hazards of automated violence.The film grossed over $240 million worldwide and was met with a mixed reception by critics.